minio/docs/source/reference/minio-mc/mc-cat.rst

 .. mc-cmd:: --zip
    :optional:

-   Extracts from a remote zip file.
+   Extracts the contents from a zip file on the source to the remote.
    Requires a MinIO deployment as the source ``ALIAS``.

 Global Flags